Pur3-MAlice/bear-minimum/README.md

 * The Spotify Podcasts are all embedded links taken from Spotify, the creators are The Climate Question by BBC World Service, Climate Change for Beginners by An Emergency Podcast, TED Climate by TEDTALKS and Climate Rising by Harvard Business School.
 These podcasts were all chosen for their reputable creators, known for trustworthiness.
 ### **Media**
 * All images were taken from Pexels.com.
+## **Deployment**
+* I deployed the page on GitHub pages via the following procedure: -
+* From the project's repository, go to the Settings tab.
+* From the left-hand menu, select the Pages tab.
+* Under the Source section, select the Main branch from the drop-down menu and click Save.

 ## **During Development Testing**
 During the development process, I was manually testing in the following ways:-